 - Your solicitor may want look at your medical records.
 They may ask you to give them a copy of your records or ask for your permission to see them.
-You can find more information about ‘Access to Medical Records’ here.
+You can find more information about ‘Access to Medical Records’ by clicking here.

 - If your solicitor thinks you have a good case they have to send a letter of claim to the NHS trust or healthcare provider.
 They have to send a copy of this letter to the NHS Litigation Authority.
 This letter will give information about your case.
 It will have details of your injuries and explain your financial loss because of the negligent treatment or care.

 - The healthcare provider will tell your solicitor they got the letter within 14 days.
 They will write back within 4 months.